cuteday/KiRaRay/README.md

 #### VS Code and clangd

 VS Code and clangd configuration files are local to each workspace and ignored by Git.
-Use the clangd and CMake Tools extensions with Ninja's compilation database in `build/release`.
-Clangd **22.1.6** was tested with CUDA 13.2; older versions bundled with Visual Studio cannot parse its headers.
-Configure clangd to remove NVCC-only flags, preserve CUDA parsing for `.cpp` sources compiled by NVCC, and use the selected toolkit's `--cuda-path`.
+See the [clangd setup guide](common/doc/clangd.md) for a tested **clangd 22.1.6** setup, local configuration examples, NVCC flag filtering, and CUDA language overrides.
+The guide applies to both VS Code and Cursor and explains how to select your build directory and CUDA toolkit.

 For Windows host-code debugging, select the **Debug** CMake variant.
 In Cursor, use CodeLLDB (`lldb`); Cursor does not support the MSVC debugger type (`cppvsdbg`).
 VS Code can use either CodeLLDB or the C/C++ extension's MSVC debugger.
 Some renderer CUDA files still produce Clang/NVCC host-device declaration or macro diagnostics; the NVCC build remains the authoritative compiler check.